WinningWord

 Say what you'd like, not what you don't like.

 'This is boring.'
 'This is irrational.'
-No one will listen.
-Reframe as constructive: what would make it better?
+No one listens.
+Reframe constructively: what would make it better?

 BeforeThis presentation is boring.